signalfx/signalfx-python-tracing/README.md

 > # :warning: Deprecation Notice
-> **The SignalFx Tracing Library for Python is deprecated and will reach End of Support on October 21st, 2022.
-After that date, this repository will be archived.
+> **The SignalFx Tracing Library for Python is deprecated for Python 3.6 and higher and will reach End of Support on December 17th, 2022.
+After that date, this repository will be archived and no longer receive updates.
 Until then, only critical security fixes and bug fixes will be provided.**
 >
->For applications running on Python 3 or higher, use the [Splunk Distribution of OpenTelemetry
+>Going forward, Python 3.6 or higher applications should use the [Splunk Distribution of OpenTelemetry
->Python](https://github.com/signalfx/splunk-otel-python), which offers the same capabilities and fully supports the OpenTelemetry standard.
+>Python](https://github.com/signalfx/splunk-otel-python), which offers similar capabilities and fully supports the OpenTelemetry standard.
+To learn how to migrate, see [Migrate from the SignalFx Python Tracing Library](https://quickdraw.splunk.com/redirect/?product=Observability&location=python.otel.repo.migration&version=current).

 ---